thelastoutpostworkshop/arduino-maker-workshop/Arduino_Snippets_Documentation.md

 # **Arduino Snippets for VS Code**

-Welcome to the **Arduino Snippets Extension**!
-This extension provides a collection of snippets to streamline your Arduino development in Visual Studio Code.
+The **Arduino Maker Workshop** extension provides a collection of snippets to streamline your Arduino development in Visual Studio Code.
 From basic syntax to advanced ESP32 functionalities, these snippets save time and reduce coding errors.

 ---